 But what I really like is the hotel’s A Tale of Two Cities vibe.
 You see Paris when you look at the polished wood banisters and wrought iron stair guards on the twin staircases connecting the floors.

 And the compact wood-paneled library near the front door?
 Pure London, with floor-to-ceiling book shelves, a library ladder and a fireplace, gas-jetted but potent.
 Leather club chairs invite you to hang out, and many do.
 The place can get crowded.

 Alas, the hotel looks unloved in places.
 The library, while clean, appears more perfunctory than personable.
 And the bookshelves cry out for curation — and restocking — does anyone really look at leather-bound encyclopedias?

-Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete (and sadly, looking a bit worn on a recent visit).
+Cool detail: The tiny, carpeted room in the back of the library, a pre-cell phone telephone booth, is outfitted with lipstick red banquettes, ideal for a quiet, if airless, tete-a-tete.

 Rooms: Queen-bed rooms come in three sizes — small, smaller and smallest.
 But king-bed rooms are big enough for two people.
-Suites are available if you crave space; most have velvet sofa beds in the living areas, striped window seats and French doors with decorative frosted glass.
+Suites are available if you crave space; most have velvet sofa beds in the living areas, upholstered window seats and French doors with decorative frosted glass.

 The rooms I saw had imposing rectangular upholstered headboards and were kitted out in manly blacks, tans and creams (a nod to the Mansfield’s origins as a men’s hotel?).
 The throw pillow adds a splash of color.
-Expect 300-thread-count sheets, pillow-top mattresses, flat-screen TVs and – bonus for allergy sufferers — ebony-stained hardwood floors.
+Expect 300-thread-count sheets, pillow-top mattresses, flat-screen TVs and – bonus for allergy sufferers — good-looking ebony-stained hardwood floors.